Jfeldman34/AF3Complex/README.md

 There are several flags that one must pass into the `run_af3complex.py` program, to list them all run `python run_af3complex.py --help`.

+To run some example processes, please refer to the [example documentation](examples/examples.md).

 ## AF3Complex Input

 See the [input documentation](docs/input.md).